tsgates/arch-wiki-markdown/wiki/Home_and_End_keys_not_working.md

 them there.
 99% of the time this will not effect other terminals.
 Technically, one should add these settings to ~/.inputrc, because it's easier to keep track of, and stays with your user that way.
-You can also do MUCH cooler things with a user-specific inputrc (See Inputrc for more details).
+You can also do MUCH cooler things with a user-specific inputrc (See Readline for more details).

 > Adjusting terminfo (If nothing helps)